TechCompare

 About PC Hardware Tools

 TechCompare's hardware tools give you straightforward answers to the questions that come up when building or upgrading a PC.
-The Power Cost Estimator turns a wattage number into an annual electricity bill, the RAM Latency Calculator converts DDR timings into true nanoseconds so you can compare kits honestly, and the WebGPU Benchmark produces a reproducible GPU score directly in the browser.
+The Power Cost Estimator turns a wattage number into an annual electricity bill, and the RAM Latency Calculator converts DDR timings into true nanoseconds so you can compare kits honestly.

-Use this collection alongside the Data and Screens tools when spec'ing a new build: nail the GPU performance with the benchmark, size the PSU and running cost with the power estimator, and validate your memory kit's real-world latency before you buy.
-Every tool is free and runs locally — no drivers, no installers, no accounts.
+Use this collection alongside the Data and Screens tools when spec'ing a new build.
+It requires no drivers, no installers, and no accounts.
+You can easily validate your memory kit's real-world latency before you buy.

 Frequently asked questions